AlexDee95/REST_OF_BASH/README.md

 # I've got a question!
 Feel free to ask and contact us!
 We are open to any feedback and suggestions.

-Contact as on the Github website of REST_OF_BASH project.
+Contact as on the Github website of REST_OF_BASH project or via mail (dolge@students.uni-marburg.de, strinzel@students.uni-marburg.de)